 ReviewsBooksDisclosure: This post may contain affiliate links.
-If you buy something we get a small commission at no extra cost to you(learn more )
+That means if you buy something we get a small commission at no extra cost to you(learn more)

 The Silver Way is perhaps the definitive resource for all aspiring character designers.
 It’s a huge book measuring about a foot wide and packed with over 220 pages of tips, exercises, and sample designs.